 An early example is Harry Belafonte and Joan Fontaine in the 1957 film Island in the Sun.
 Unsurprising for the time, they don't end up together

 Deliberately averted in Hitch.
 Originally, Cameron Diaz was supposed to play Hitch's love interest.
 However, when Will Smith got the role, they decided that this trope might come out to play.
-However, they also didn't want to cast a black actress for fear that people would assume that it was an African-American movie like Tyler Perry's films.
+However, they also didn't want to cast a black actress for fear that the movie would be interpreted as saying that romantic pairings need to be intra-ethnic or that people would assume that it was an African-American movie.
 They finally decided on Cuban-American Eva Mendes (who has been cast because of this racial gray-area more than once.)

 "Party at Cindy's house!
 Drunk white women for everybody!"